Fostering Enterprise Conversations Around Data on Collaboration Platforms: Background and Related Work

 \bpstart{Tools for transforming dashboard content} Prior work has investigated several aspects of transforming dashboard content.
-For instance, the SoftLearn Activity Reporter~\cite{ramos2017datatotext} supports the creation of template-based automated text reports from dashboard content, while Codas~\cite{codas2022} supports the creation of report documents that integrate dashboard content with text and other media.
-Beyond reports, StoryFacets~\cite{park2022storyfacets} supports the generation of a slideshow from a selection of charts, while Chart Constellations~\cite{xu2018chart} can generate a summary visualization that reflects and enables collaborative data analysis.
+For instance, the SoftLearn Activity Reporter~\cite{ramos2017datatotext} supports creating template-based automated text reports from dashboard content, while Codas~\cite{codas2022} supports composing report documents that integrate dashboard content with text and other media.
+Beyond reports, StoryFacets~\cite{park2022storyfacets} supports producing a slideshow from a selection of charts, and Chart Constellations~\cite{xu2018chart} can generate a summary visualization that reflects and enables collaborative data analysis.
 Commercial tools such as Tableau~\cite{datastories} and Power BI~\cite{powerbistory} also offer techniques for generating reports and slide presentations from a dashboard.
-Ultimately, each of these existing applications lack affordances for transforming dashboard content for sharing on communication platforms.
-In particular, report documents and slides preclude interactivity and the ability to ask what-if questions~\cite{kandogan2014}.
-Our work acknowledges the need to transform dashboard content while retaining the ability for consumers to interact with the content in curated and predictable ways.
+Yet, these existing applications lack specific affordances for transforming dashboard content for sharing on collaboration platforms.
+In particular, tools for sharing of documents and slides preclude interactivity, lacking direct affordances for an audience to ask \textit{what-if} questions~\cite{kandogan2014}.
+A greater degree of interactivity is expected on collaboration platforms, where people interact with shared content while simultaneously interacting with others.
+Thus, our work acknowledges the need to transform dashboard content while retaining the ability for consumers to interact with the content in curated and predictable ways.